Restaurant Review: Cinnamon Kitchen, Liverpool Street, London

 My Chicken Curry with Pilau Rice

 My favourite course was dessert, for which I ordered Milk Chocolate and Walnut Pudding with Iced Double Cream.
 This dessert seemed to be the same size as the main course due to the richness and the density of the pudding, which when combined with the double cream ice cream, was beyond delicious.

 We also had a selection of breads and chutneys before the main meal which certainly whet our appetite.
 Additionally, all staff were friendly and extremely knowledgeable about the menu, offering advice and explaining dishes when asked, which seems to be a rarity in most restaurants.

 We ordered from Cinnamon Kitchen’s extremely well priced pre-theatre Set Menu which included three courses and a cocktail all for £21.
 This menu is available on weekdays before 6.30pm and is certainly worth the price.

-Prices on the A La Carte Menu are slightly more expensive than standard, as expected.
+Prices on the A La Carte Menu are slightly more expensive than standard as is expected.
 Appetisers range from around £7 to £9 and main courses have an even wider range from £14 for a vegetarian dish to £32 for the Tandoori Spiced Red Deer.
-Prices for desserts are slightly more affordable at on average £6.
+Prices for desserts are slightly more affordable at an average of £6.

-If the prices on the A La Carte Menu seem too pricey than the Cinnamon Restaurants always have special menus on offer which are more reasonable, including tasting menus, set menus and lunch menus and provide the perfect excuse to dine here for much less.
+If the prices on the A La Carte Menu seem too pricey don't worry, as the Cinnamon Restaurants always have special menus on offer which are more reasonable, including tasting menus, set menus and lunch menus, providing the perfect excuse to dine at this stand-out restaurant.